itchio/butler/README.md

 butler is a command-line tool written in Go

-The itch.io client uses it for various network operations.
+itch (the itch.io app) uses it for some network, filesystem and patching operations:

   * <https://github.com/itchio/itch>

 ## License

 Licensed under MIT License, see `LICENSE` for details.